winery/winery/docs/user/getting-started.rst

      -e WINERY_FEATURE_RADON=true \
      -e WINERY_REPOSITORY_PROVIDER=yaml \
      -v <path_on_your_host>:/var/repository \
+     -u `id -u`
      opentosca/radon-gmt

 Launch a browser: `<http://localhost:8080>`_.

+Any change (create service template, modify or create node types) will be reflected on your host machine.
+You are now able to commit your changes and push them to your own Git remote (e.g., using ``git push`` from a command-prompt).

 .. note::
    To start Eclipse Winery based on an TOSCA XML repository layout, use the following command: